 Rounds can deeply move an audience

-Rounds can be fun and spark joy
+Rounds can be fun or spark joy

 I wrote the Trick or Treat Round to teach students how to articulate “tuh-ricky” consonant pairings such as “tr vs ch” and “dr vs j”.
 While it’s a great teaching tool, it is also a fun performance song during Halloween.
+I just recently completed a round that embraces Hanuakkah, Christmas, Kwanzaa, and New Year’s Eve.
+I still haven’t made a recording, but it is an uplifting round that can easily fit within a holiday concert or a caroling packet.

 Round and rounds we go in concert final words